chintakjoshi/chintakjoshi/README.md

 ## Experience

 ### Graduate Assistant
+* Actively contributing to open-source projects.
-* Working as a Tech Lead for open-source projects, Organizing Scrum Meetings and problem-solving sessions.
+* Working as a software dev for open-source projects, Organizing Scrum Meetings and problem-solving sessions.
 * Building Software from Scratch while learning new technologies.
 * Ensuring Quality and following Scrum Principles.